 2. Grizzly Bear

 Grizzly bears are less common to see than black bears.
-Mostly because there are fewer grizzlies than black bears, and they tend to avoid noise and people and hunt in unoccupied areas.
+Mostly because there are fewer grizzlies than black bears, they tend to avoid noise and people and hunt in unoccupied areas.

 How do you know you see a grizzly bear?
 The most common sign is their brown fur and a big hump between their shoulders (black bears don’t have a shoulder hump).
-They must have both of these features; otherwise, you can quickly get mistaken.
+They must have both features; otherwise, you can quickly get mistaken.

 Things to do in Jasper National Park - Cinnamon Bear